eclipse-che/che-docs/src/main/_docs/setup/setup-cli.md

 ```
 USAGE:
-USAGE:
   docker run -it --rm <DOCKER_PARAMETERS> eclipse/che-cli:<version> [COMMAND]

 MANDATORY DOCKER PARAMETERS:
   -v <LOCAL_PATH>:/data                Where user, instance, and log data saved

 OPTIONAL DOCKER PARAMETERS:
   -e CHE_HOST=<YOUR_HOST>              IP address or hostname where che will serve its users
   -e CHE_PORT=<YOUR_PORT>              Port where che will bind itself to
   -v <LOCAL_PATH>:/data/instance       Where instance, user, log data will be saved
   -v <LOCAL_PATH>:/data/backup         Where backup files will be saved
   -v <LOCAL_PATH>:/repo                che git repo - uses local binaries
   -v <LOCAL_PATH>:/sync                Where remote ws files will be copied with sync command
   -v <LOCAL_PATH>:/unison              Where unison profile for optimizing sync command resides
+  -v <LOCAL_PATH>:/chedir              Soure repository to convert into workspace with Chedir utility

 COMMANDS:
   action <action-name>                 Start action on che instance
   backup                               Backups che configuration and data to /data/backup volume mount
   config                               Generates a che config from vars; run on any start / restart
   destroy                              Stops services, and deletes che instance data
- dir <path> <command>                 Use Chefile feature in the directory <path>
+  dir <command>                        Use Chedir and Chefile in the directory mounted to :/chedir
   download                             Pulls Docker images for the current che version
   help                                 This message
   info                                 Displays info about che and the CLI
   init                                 Initializes a directory with a che install
   offline                              Saves che Docker images into TAR files for offline install
   restart                              Restart che services
   restore                              Restores che configuration and data from /data/backup mount
   rmi                                  Removes the Docker images for <version>, forcing a repull
   ssh <wksp-name> [machine-name]       SSH to a workspace if SSH agent enabled
   start                                Starts che services
   stop                                 Stops che services
   sync <wksp-name>                     Synchronize workspace with current working directory
   test <test-name>                     Start test on che instance
   upgrade                              Upgrades che from one version to another with migrations and backups
   version                              Installed version and upgrade paths

 GLOBAL COMMAND OPTIONS:
   --fast                               Skips networking and version checks (saves 5 secs during bootstrap)
   --debug                              Enable debugging of che server
 ```

 The CLI will hide most error conditions from standard out.
 Internal stack traces and error output is redirected to `cli.log`, which is saved in the host folder where `:/data` is mounted.